-Be grateful for busy schedules: free time is not always good for us
+Be grateful for busy schedules: free-time is not always good

 During times like these where most of us will be fasting or engaging in more worship in order to seek the blessings in Ramadan, we may also be feeling stressed out due to the current global pandemic and the instructions to stay at home.
 We may have begun to feel that our schedules have become busier and more stressful than usual.

 People who are working from home may feel that they are busier now as it may take longer to finish a piece of work due to them not being in their usual place of work.
 It may be that families are around each other more often, and that could be contributing to a person feeling as though their days have become busier.